udayabhaskar1/array-data-structure/README.md

 # array-structure
 Python

-1- Diabgonal Difference: Find the absolute value of the diagonals in a matrix array of size n
+1- Diagonal Difference: Find the absolute value of the diagonals in a matrix array of size n